clairBuoyant/pybuoy/README.md

-# buoy-py
+# pybuoy

-`buoy-py` is a server-side Python package that serves as a convenience wrapper for clairBuoyant to faciliate rapid discovery of new data for surf forecasting models.
+`pybuoy` is a server-side Python package that serves as a convenience wrapper for clairBuoyant to faciliate rapid discovery of new data for surf forecasting models.